matteopillon98/SmartPlot/README.md

-Components Used
+# Components Used
-ESP32
+- ESP32
-TFT Display with GC9A01 driver
+- TFT Display with GC9A01 driver
-Soil Humidity Sensor
+- Soil Humidity Sensor
-WiFi Module
+- WiFi Module
-(Optional) Temperature Sensor
+- Temperature Sensor
-Physical Connections
+- Physical Connections
-Here are the physical connections used in the project:
+- Here are the physical connections used in the project:

-TFT Display
+## TFT Display Configuration

-VCC to 3.3V
+- VCC to 3.3V
-GND to GND
+- GND to GND
-CS to pin 5
-RESET to pin 22
+- SDA to pin 23
-DC to pin 21
+- SCK to pin 5
-MOSI to pin 23
+- CS to pin 15
-SCK to pin 18
+- DC to pin 2
-LED to 3.3V
+- LED to 3.3V
+- RESET to pin 4

-Soil Humidity Sensor
+## Soil Humidity Sensor Configuration

-VCC to 3.3V
+- VCC to 3.3V
-GND to GND
+- GND to GND
-Analog output to pin 34
+- Analog output to pin 34

-WiFi Module
+## WiFi Module

-Integrated in ESP32
+- Integrated in ESP32

-Software Setup
-Install the necessary libraries:
+# Install the necessary libraries:

-TFT_eSPI
+- TFT_eSPI
-WiFi
+- WiFi
-WiFiManager
+- WiFiManager
-NTPClient
+- NTPClient
-WiFiUdp
+- WiFiUdp